spolu/settle/mint/README.md

 User onboarding for the User API is left to the discretion of the mint implementor or administrator.

-Authentication should rely on the HTTP Authorization header (whether it's using "Basic" or "Bearer" HTTP authentication).
+Authentication relies on the HTTP Authorization header, using "Basic" authentication.
+The proposed implementation in this repository rely on the SQL storage to lookup users and current password (onboarding happening outside of the mint and resulting in records getting created/updated in the SQL database used by the mint).

 #### Create an offer